blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ## Code and pre-formatted text

-I've been using these tags _a lot_ during this book.
+I've been using these tags _a lot_ on the pages you've been reading in this book.
 Consider this paragraph:

 ```html
 <p>